 Yogen Fruz: If you are looking for something sweet, Yogen Fruz offers a large selection of non-dairy sorbets.
 They have locations all across Canada, as well as many other parts of the world.

 Wok box: Wok Box offers quite a few vegan options and even label many now that can be made vegan.
-If you love noodles, you'll love Wok Box.
+If you love noodles and rice, you'll love Wok Box.
+They have also started to offer vegan chicken from YamChops!
 Check their website for all the details.
 There are many locations across Canada.

 Panago Pizza:The closest location to me is in New Brunswick but this is a chain across Canada that is now offering Daiya cheese!
 That's right, vegan cheese!
 It's also been rumored that some locations also have meatless options as well.
 Remember to ask for gluten-free dough as well because apparently the regular ones have l-cysteine.